 The time of troubles ended about 900 BCE in the Middle East, and the ancient civilizations of the region were soon on the rise again.
 The following centuries saw the rise of the Assyrian empire.
 This was followed by the short-lived Babylonian empire (c.
 612 to 539 BCE), and then by the Persian empire (539 to 331 BCE).

-These empires pioneered imperial techniques which would be followed throughout history: large armies composed of mass formations of infantry and cavalry; provincial administration based on governors appointed from the centre; and an empire-spanning system of roads, along which government couriers could move easily;
+These empires pioneered imperial techniques which would be followed throughout history: large armies composed of mass formations of infantry and cavalry; provincial administration based on governors appointed from the center; and an empire-spanning system of roads, along which government couriers could move easily;

 It was not the ancient civilizations of the Middle East, however, which felt the greatest impact of the spreading use of iron in farming, industry and war, and of the new alphabetic writing.
 It was in regions bordering the Middle East which were revolutionized by these new developments: the Mediterranean basin and northern parts of the Indian subcontinent.
 Previously on the margins of the great Bronze Age world of the Middle East, these now developed brilliant civilizations of their own.

 In the Mediterranean, the Greeks developed a vibrant urban culture based on a multitude of tiny city-states.
 Confined as they were valleys their hunger for land drove many of them to send out colonies all over the Mediterranean and Black Seas.
 This enabled their merchants and sailors to come to dominate the maritime trade routes of the region.

 Internally, these Greek city-states underwent a political revolution, getting rid of their kings and becoming the first republics in world history.
 Some, most notably Athens, went on to become full-blown democracies.